mikependon/RepoDB/README.md

 ### It is high-quality

 RepoDb is a high-quality micro-ORM supported by 10K+ real-life Unit and Integration Tests.
 It is highly tested and is used by various critical systems that are running in the Production environment.

+## Library Limitations

+We are frank and direct to share to you and to the .NET community the things the library is capable and is-not capable of doing.

+Please visit this [link](https://github.com/mikependon/RepoDb/blob/master/RepoDb.Docs/limitations.md) to learn more about the limitations.

 ## Get Started